-The paper contributes to the emerging literature that analyses the impact of stress testing on bank lending and credit risk.
+This paper contributes to the emerging literature that analyses the impact of stress testing on bank lending and credit risk.
 Specifically, we focus on a set of EU stress-tested banks that must undergo bi-annual stress tests that the EBA coordinates.

-Unlike the existing literature, this paper is the first to incorporate two different methodological approaches by analysing the differences among the stress-tested banks (stress test exposure) and differences between the stress-tested and non-stress tested banks (difference-in-differences specification).
+This paper is the first to incorporate two different methodological approaches by analysing the differences among the stress-tested banks (stress test exposure) and between the stress-tested and non-stress tested banks (difference-in-differences specification).

 Concerning the difference-in-differences specification, we report statistically significant results to suggest that stress-tested banks reduce corporate loans relative to non-stress tested banks.
-Furthermore, the results become more interesting as we conduct a dynamic analysis of stress-tested banks, examining bank lending behaviour for each year since the supervisory stress tests, and finding supporting evidence to indicate that for corporate loans, the stress testing tool is not losing its effectiveness over time.
+Furthermore, we conduct a dynamic analysis of the stress-tested banks, examining bank lending behaviour for each year.
+We findcompelling evidence indicating that for corporate loans, the stress testing exercises have mainteined their effectiveness over time.

 The second methodological approach restricts the total sample of banks to only the stress-tested banks.
 The key motive is to assess noticeable differences among stress-tested banks.
-We construct the stress test exposure variable to support the approach, which places banks into two groups.
-The first group is allocated to banks that are highly exposed to the stress (greater reduction in the capital ratio) and the alternative group that is less exposed to the stress.
-When applying the variable, we find that highly exposed stress-tested banks will seek to reduce consumer loans, thus showing the influential impact of stress testing on bank lending.
+We construct a stress test exposure variable to support the approach, dividing up banks into two groups.
+The first group comprises banks that are highly exposed to the stress (greater reduction in the capital ratio) and the alternative group banks that are less exposed.
+We find that highly exposed stresstested banks seek to reduce consumer loans, thus revealing the influential impact of stress testing on bank lending.

 The literature suggests that the banks' decisions to adjust lending may be linked to credit risk problems.
-Banks cut back on lending to improve credit risk.
-To confirm this conjecture, we conduct additional analysis.
-Contrary to the literature, the stress-tested banks face greater credit risk problems.
+Banks cut back on lending to mitigate credit risk.
+To confirm this hypothesis, we conduct additional analysis.
+Notably, our empirical results indicate that stress-tested banks experience greater credit risk problems.

-Moreover, we conjecture that not all stress-tested banks in our sample behave similarly, and there may be underlying factors that influence lending practices or credit risk difficulties.
-In particular, we split the stress-tested banks into those domiciled in the GIIPS region from those in the non-GIIPS region.
-We provide significant and robust findings.
-Stress-tested GIIPS banks face a greater reduction in lending and growth in credit risk issues than their counterparts.
+Moreover, we conjecture that not all stress-tested banks in our sample behave similarly, and there may be underlying factors that influence lending practicess.
+We provide significant and robust finding for the stress-tested banks domiciled in the GIIPS region.
+Indeed, stresstested GIIPS banks reduce more substantially lending than their counterparts.

-It is important to note that a new strand of the literature on stress testing investigates the effect of the exercises on bank lending decisions.
-Note that these studies solely focus on the U.S. banking system.
+It is important to note that a new strand of the banking and finance literature investigates the effects of the exercises on bank lending decisions.
+Notice that these studies solely focus on the US banking system.

-A key policy implication of the results for regulators is on the potential trade-off between a contraction in bank lending (which can affect GDP growth) and financial stability.
+All in all, the results of this paper shed light on the potential trade-off between a contraction in bank lending (which can affect economic growth) and financial stability.